euphorie/osha.oiradoc/docs/manuals/editor2.rst

         If ticked, the user will be presented the possibility to answer with *Not Applicable*.
         Otherwise they only have the options *Yes* or *No*.

-        This is useful for risks of which you can't predict whether they will be relevant to the end-user or not.
+        This is useful for risks of which you can't predict whether they will be relevant to all end-users or not.

 **Evaluation**: